atk4/data/docs/design.md

     $sum += $order->get('amount');
 }
 ```

-You must remember that the code above will only create a single object and
-iterating it will simply make it load different values.

 At this point, I'll jump ahead a bit and will show you an alternative code: